jschementi/iron-websites/ruby/browser/spec.v2.rst

 application with an app.* file or the "start" initParam will still work.
 These changes provide a simpler default while preserving the original functionality.

-Note: throughout the document are indicators on the state of the implementation in relation to this spec.
+NOTE: throughout the document are indicators on the state of the implementation in relation to this spec.
 For example, sections have an "Implemented/Not implemented" subtitle, as well as calling out specific details which may currently vary between spec and implementation.